airi-utcn/airi-utcn/profile/README.md

-# Artificial Intelligence Research Institute - AIRI@UTCN
+# Artificial Intelligence Research Institute - AIRi@UTCN

 Advancing research, innovation, and exploration in AI at the Technical University of Cluj-Napoca (UTCN)